nhsbsa/nhsbsa-digital-playbook/src/data/power-bi/measures/measures.md

 It is best practice to use measure containers, rather than to create measures on fact tables.

-Model-level measures should be stored in a "_Measures" container.
+Measures held in the semantic model should be stored in a "_Measures" table.
-Report-level measures should be stored in a "_Measures for report" container.
+Measures specific to a single report should be stored in a "_Measures for report" table.

-        The “_Measures” table should contain measures held in the model, where “_Measures for report” should contain single report specific measures.
 When looking at an in-service model there should be nothing listed in “_Measures for report” table.
-Any measures that reside in the report only should be in the “_Measures for report” table, never in the “_Measures” table.

 ### Why use measure containers?